LeechCSE/Data-Structure-and-Algorithm/README.md

 the sorted list in ascending order, for each elements that has remaining counts, it greedily checks the existence of numbers that are greater than current number.
 This problem is from BOJ#1071.

+## Graph Algorithm
+#### BFS
+Graph traversal algorithm.
+O(V + E) where V is the number of vertices, and E is the number of edges.
+Starting from the given vertex, it traverses all vertices visiting adjacent child nodes first and then grand child nodes.
+It is more useful when finding close vertices from the starting vertex.
+In addition, it guarantees the path taken to the arriving node to be the shortest path.
+#### DFS
+Graph traversal algorithm.
+It also traverses all vertices visiting grand children earlier than its children nodes.
+Therefore, the node to be found would better be far from the starting node.
+It works at O(V + E) where V is the number of vertices, and E is the number of edges.